Color Picker – Color Palettes for Digital Designers

 How Color Pickers Work

-There are countless tools available to assist designers in creating and managing color palettes.
-Let’s take a look at some of the most popular ones.
+There are numerous tools available that will assist designers in creating and managing color palettes.
+Let’s have a look at some of them that are commonly used.

 Adobe Color

-Adobe Color is an excellent tool for designers looking to explore color schemes.
-It allows users to create color palettes based on color harmony rules, extract colors from images, and share palettes with the community.
+Adobe Color is an amazing tool for those who want to explore color schemes.
+The tool also enables users to create color palettes based on three-color harmony rules, extract colors from images and share the palette with other members of the community.

 Coolors

-Coolors is a super user-friendly color generator that can help you create color palettes quickly.
-Simply click the space bar for new color combinations, lock in your favorites, and tweak as needed.
-This tool is perfect for brainstorming sessions or when inspiration strikes.
+Coolors is an extremely user-friendly color generator that can help you create beautiful color schemes in seconds.
+Simply press space bar to get new combinations of colors, lock your favorites and modify when necessary.
+It’s perfect for brainstorming sessions or sudden insights.

 Canva